Borewit/node-strtok/README.md

 The `DEFER` token indicates that the protocol doesn't know what type of token to read from the stream next.
-Perhaps the protocol needs to consult some out-of-process datastructure, or wait for some other event to occur.
+Perhaps the protocol needs to consult some out-of-process data-structure, or wait for some other event to occur.
 To support this case, the protocol callback is actually invoked with 2 arguments: the value and a defer callback.
 It is this second parameter, a callback, that must be invoked with the desired token type once the protocol layer has figured this